Youth and Children’s Ministry

 Sunday school and childcare available, Youth Group at 7pm in the Youth Room on the last Wednesday of every month.

 Community Meal Program

-(Free) monthly dinner for any and all; “no sermon, just good food!”
+(Free) monthly dinner for any and all, particularly to support food-insecure families and individuals.
+“No sermon, just good food!”
 6pm-7pm in the Fellowship Hall on the last Wednesday of each month.

 Men’s Fellowship Breakfasts

-8AM on every third Saturday of the month.
+8AM on every second Saturday of the month.

 EGCC-UCC is a “5 for 5 Church,” which means that we contribute to each of the four special offerings each year and we make our annual contribution to the work of the denomination.
 Here’s a list of the offerings and what they do in God’s world:

 ONE GREAT HOUR OF SHARING: The UCC works with international partners to provide sources of clean water and food, education and health care, small business micro-credit, emergency relief, and advocacy and resettlement for refugees and displaced persons.
 OGHS also supports domestic and international ministries for disaster preparedness and response.
 (March)

 STRENGTHEN THE CHURCH: As God calls our congregation to be “church” in new ways, our gift will plant new churches, awaken new ideas in existing churches, and develop spiritual life in our youth and young adults.
 Because of this offering, many more will hear the good news that “God is still speaking.”
 Strengthen the Church is directed to your church’s Conference, Local Church Ministries and The Stillspeaking Ministry for these purposes.
 (Near Pentecost, May-June)